Newsletter #48 | 2016-11

 Although more and more Swiss SMEs are outsourcing parts of their production to Eastern Europe or Asia, many are still very cautious.
 They fear political ostracism, since shifting production to low-wage countries undermines the Swiss labor market.
 However, the internationalization of work processes also opens up opportunities to create even more jobs in Switzerland in the long term.

 Industrial use of the underground

 As urbanization increases, there is an increased need for space above ground, as well as for underground industry solutions such as automatic freight and passenger transport systems, high-security data centers, low-vibration precision factories, low-radiation laboratories, or plant nurseries that are stable in any climate.The Swiss have been leaders in underground mining since long before the latest record-length tunnel in Gotthard.
 The Swiss Center of Applied Underground Technologies (SCAUT), which was initiated in May 2016, creates a network of skills and suppliers in this market segment in order to deploy them in innovative projects worldwide.
 Fargate led the first phase of the construction and will promote the internationalization of the new center.

 Different countries, different ideas of morality

-Why Fargate satellites must be absolutely reliable
+Why Fargate agents must be absolutely reliable

 The principle of “trust is good, control is better” cannot be applied to business partners in distant countries as easily as to employees in your own, more easily manageable company.
 Real control over long distances is often almost impossible.
 A solid basis of trust is a prerequisite for successful international partnerships.
-Preceding commitment to new foreign satellites, Fargate will ensure that they fully share typical Swiss values.
+Preceding commitment to new foreign agents, Fargate will ensure that they fully share typical Swiss values.

 New Fargate website goes live